-Whether you choose to pack yourself or use our expert team of packers, we have created this handy guide to help you declutter, organise, and ensure everything is packed correctly so that you can begin your life in your new home with as little stress as possible.
+Whether you choose to pack yourself or use our expert team of packers, you must ensure everything is packed correctly so that you can begin your life in your new home with as little stress as possible.

 Trust us, we make it easy.

 A Home Removalists Guide: Make a note of your belongings

 In all the hustle and bustle of moving, it is important to make time early in the process to write down and record all of your valuable or irreplaceable goods and belongings.